-Another way to state the impact is in terms of jobs, a measure of the number of full-and part-time jobs that would be required to support the change in income.
+Another way to state the impact is in terms of jobs, a measure of the number of full- and part-time jobs that would be required to support the change in income.
 Finally, a frequently used measure is the sales impact, which comprises the change in business sales revenue in the economy as a result of increased economic activity.
-It is important to bear in mind, however, that much of this sales revenue leaves the state economy through intermediary transactions and costs.3 All of these measures-added labor and non-labor income, total income, jobs, and sales-are used to estimate the economic impact results presented in this chapter.
+It is important to bear in mind, however, that much of this sales revenue leaves the state economy through intermediary transactions and costs.
+All of these measures - added labor and non-labor income, total income, jobs, and sales - are used to estimate the economic impact results presented in this chapter.
 The analysis breaks out the impact measures into different components, each based on the economic effect that caused the impact.
 The following is a list of each type of effect presented in this analysis:

-- The initial effect is the exogenous shock to the economy caused by the initial spending of money, whether to pay for salaries and wages, purchase goods or services, or cover operating expenses. - The initial round of spending creates more spending in the economy, resulting in what is commonly known as the multiplier effect.
-The multiplier effect comprises the additional activity that occurs across all industries in the economy and may be further decomposed into the following three types of effects: - 3 See Appendix 3 for an example of the intermediary costs included in the sales impact but not in the income impact.

-- The direct effect refers to the additional economic activity that occurs as the industries affected by the initial effect spend money to purchase goods and services from their supply chain industries. - The indirect effect occurs as the supply chain of the initial industries creates even more activity in the economy through their own inter-industry spending. - The induced effect refers to the economic activity created by the household sector as the businesses affected by the initial, direct, and indirect effects raise salaries or hire more people.
+- The initial effect is the exogenous shock to the economy caused by the initial spending of money, whether to pay for salaries and wages, purchase goods or services, or cover operating expenses.
+This effect is only represented by labor income and sales and has zero non-labor income, as the initial effect of ATN spending stems exclusively from its employees' salaries, wages, and benefits, while any other direct expenditures of ATN are reflected in the sales amount. - The initial round of spending creates more spending in the economy, resulting in what is commonly known as the multiplier effect.
+The multiplier effect comprises the additional activity that occurs across all industries in the economy and may be further decomposed into the following three types of effects: - The direct effect refers to the additional economic activity that occurs as the industries affected by the initial effect spend money to purchase goods and services from their supply chain industries. - The indirect effect occurs as the supply chain of the initial industries creates even more activity in the economy through inter-industry spending. - The induced effect refers to the economic activity created by the household sector as the businesses affected by the initial, direct, and indirect effects raise salaries or hire more people.

 The terminology used to describe the economic effects listed above differs slightly from that of other commonly used input-output models, such as IMPLAN.
-For example, the initial effect in this study is called the "direct effect" by IMPLAN, as shown in the table below.
+For example, the initial effect in this study is called the "direct effect" by IMPLAN, as shown below.
 Further, the term "indirect effect" as used by IMPLAN refers to the combined direct and indirect effects defined in this study.
 To avoid confusion, readers are encouraged to interpret the results presented in this chapter in the context of the terms and definitions listed above.
 Note that, regardless of the effects used to decompose the results, the total impact measures are analogous.